yaxu/farm24/farm24.md

 example by repeating a sequence of clap-finger counts (laghu) and clap-waves (drutam).

 As a mono-linguist, I am unable to access much of the literature on the art form, but in English "The Art of Konnakkol" by Trichy
 @sankaranArtKonnakkolSolkattu2010a is an excellent practical introduction which covers some historical and cultural context, and vocalist and activist T.M.
 Krishna is a key reference for cultural and political background on Carnatic music [@krishnaSouthernMusic2017].
 Lisa Young has made her Masters and PhD theses on konnakol available [@youngKonakkolHistoryDevelopment1998,@youngKonakkolHistoryDevelopment1998], Rafael Reina has a book on applying Carnatic rhythmical techniques to Western Classical music [@reinaApplyingKarnaticRhythmical2015a], and David Nelson has published a Solkattu Manual [@nelsonSolkattuManual2008].
-For a computer music perspective, an interview by Rotherham-based musician Mark Fell with the Glasgow-based Indian musician Nakul Krishnamurthy is illuminating, exploring improvisation, notation and tradition in Carnatic music [@fellStructureSynthesisAnatomy2022, pp. 243-259].
+For a computer music perspective, an interview by Rotherham-based musician Mark Fell with the Glasgow-based musician Nakul Krishnamurthy is illuminating, exploring improvisation, notation and tradition in Carnatic music [@fellStructureSynthesisAnatomy2022, pp. 243-259].

 ## Learning Konnakol

-However, nothing can stand in for actually learning and practising konnakol rhythms.^[I use the phrase _konnakol rhythms_ advisedly;
-konnakol is a rich art form, the majority of which I have not touched on.
+Although the above material is illuminating, nothing can stand in for actually learning and practising konnakol rhythms.^[I use the phrase _konnakol rhythms_ advisedly; konnakol is a rich art form, the majority of which I have not touched on.
 So far my focus has been on rhythm.]
 Indeed, we should take care not to be too distracted by what Kofi Agawu calls "paper rhythms" [@agawuStructuralAnalysisCultural2006]; those rhythmic transformations which are apparent on paper, but have no living reality when performed, listened to and danced to.
 I have been lucky to take elementary konnakol lessons with renowned percussionist B C Manjunath, changing how I think about and make both music and music software.

 This learning process has allowed me to develop a sense of internal pulse within a tala, and to feel how rhythms move around within that tala.
 It has felt like learning rhythm from multiple perspectives; it is one thing to learn to recite a sequence, and something quite different to learn to recite it while clapping the tala.
 The rhythms feel different depending on whether I am attending to the syllables, the rhythmic structure, or the tala.
-I sometimes write the syllables down to help understand the structure of a rhythm, but it is only when I leave that notation behind that I begin to really learn and feel a rhythm.
+I sometimes write the syllables down to help understand the structure of a rhythm, but it is only when I leave that notation behind that I begin to really learn and feel a rhythm from these multiple perspectives.
 It is hard to explain in words, but taking in a new rhythm can at times be a slightly frustrating process of learning and forgetting as I come at it from different directions.

 Konnakol rhythms are fundamentally algorithmic, and this is why it is